-Many patients wonder whether they will need a tummy tuck, liposuction or both.
-To get an idea, take a look at your stomach.
-You may have abdominal skin that hangs loosely and has numerous stretch marks – particularly after pregnancy or significant weight loss.
-If this is true, Dr. Mariotti will likely not recommend liposuction because it would only result in more loose skin and would have no impact on those unsightly lines.
-In these cases, you are more likely a tummy tuck candidate.
+Many people wonder whether they will need a tummy tuck, liposuction or both.
+If you have abdominal skin that hangs loosely and has numerous stretch marks—particularly after pregnancy or significant weight loss—Dr. Mariotti will likely not recommend liposuction because it would only result in more loose skin and would have no impact on stretch marks.
+In these cases, you are more likely a better tummy tuck candidate.

-If the excess fat and skin rests below the belly button and you do not need muscle tightening, you may be able to achieve the results you want with a mini tummy tuck, or "partial abdominoplasty."
+If the excess fat and skin rests below the belly button and you do not need muscle tightening, you may be able to achieve the results you want with a mini tummy tuck, or partial abdominoplasty.
 A consultation with Dr. Mariotti will give you a definitive answer.
-You can also get more information about abdominoplasty by visiting our Tummy Tuck FAQ page.

 The no-drain tummy tuck has several advantages when compared with a traditional tummy tuck: